EnricoPittini/Barcodes-verification/README.md

 More specifically, five images are particularly interesting for $M$, since its grade ranges from 'A' to 'F': images 'UPC#08', 'UPC#09', 'UPC#10', 'UPC#11', 'UPC#12'.

 ### Bad defect images
 Finally, there are images in which the defect, i.e. $D$, is particularly bad on purpose.
 For obtaining a bad $D$, a "fake vertical bar" has been added to the barcode, either inside a space or a bar, for increasing the range of different intensities inside that barcode element.
 This "fake vertical bar" is called *defect*, and it can be either inside a space, i.e. *defect spot*, or inside a bar, i.e. *defect void*.
+The first image shows an example of defect spot, the second shows an example of defect void.
 <p align="center">
   <img width="500vw" src="./dataset/I25-DEFECTS IMGB.BMP">
   <img width="500vw" src="./images/UPC22.BMP">